Click Here to Add a Title

 What do to if you have a complaint

-We will aim to help you there and then over the telephone, however there may be times when we need do more research into your complaint, or to find out some more information for you.
+18.4 We will aim to help you as soon as possible, however there may be times when we need do more research into your complaint, or to find out some more information for you.
 In these circumstances you will be kept informed as to the progress of your complaint and we will aim to resolve it within 10 working days

 What if the complaint is not resolved?